-G + T loses competition man to Jones Day
+G + T loses competition to Jones Day

-Gilbert + Tobin has suffered another partner loss with global firm Jones Day poaching a former partner who was on a leave of absence from the firm.
+Gilbert + Tobin has suffered another partner loss with global firm Jones Day poaching the firm’s former competition partner to its Sydney office.

-The move of Nick Taylor (pictured) to Jones Day’s antitrust & competition practice was announced on 22 March.
+Nick Taylor’s move to Jones Day’s antitrust & competition practice was announced on 22 March.